-Bachelor Degree
+Bachelor of Applied Technology Degree

-To be eligible to receive a Bachelor of Applied Technology (BAT) degree, a student must:
+To receive a Bachelor of Applied Technology (BAT) degree, a student must complete a minimum of 120 semester credit hours and:

-- 1. Complete all course requirements in the degree program including the completion of the Core Curriculum. - 2.
-Complete an approved Associate of Applied Science (AAS) degree from a Texas college or equivalent.

-3. Have a overall GPA of at least 2.00 ("C") for college-level coursework that applies to the degree and have a grade of "C" or better in each junior and senior level course.
+- 1. Satisfy the requirements of the Texas Success Initiative. - 2.
+Complete all course requirements in the degree program including the Core Curriculum. - 3.
+Complete an approved Associate of Applied Science degree or equivalent. - 4.
+Have an overall GPA of at least 2.00 for college-level coursework that applies to the degree and have a grade of "C" or better in each junior and senior level course. - 5.
+Complete at least 25 percent of the credit hours required for the degree through instruction at Midland College.